Wells Fargo Intuitive Investor review 2023

 The portfolio allocations will vary between equities, fixed income and cash based on your answers to the questionnaire.
 While the nine portfolios offer a number of different scenarios that are likely to work for the majority of people, more opportunities to customize portfolios would be an improvement and bring Wells Fargo Intuitive Investor more in line with leading robo-advisors.

-Betterment and Wealthfront each offer ETFs from more than 10 different asset classes, allowing for more diverse portfolios than what is currently offered by Wells Fargo.
-Still, Wells Fargo’s nine portfolios is far above the four options from JP Morgan Automated Investing.
+Betterment and Wealthfront each offer ETFs from at least 10 different asset classes, allowing for more diverse portfolios than what is currently offered by Wells Fargo.
+Still, Wells Fargo’s nine portfolios are far above the four options from JP Morgan Automated Investing.

 Wells Fargo also offers additional features such as daily automatic rebalancing in your portfolio, which allows your positions to be resized if their allocations have drifted from the recommendation.
 Though rebalancing is common among robo-advisors, it’s nice to have it monitored automatically so you won’t have to track it yourself.